sadiela/voiceleading-rl/README.md

 # Project Description
 This project is focused on voice leading (also called part writing) in tonal harmony.
 Tonal harmony has a vocabulary consisting of triads and 7th chords and a grammar consisting of the ways in which the chords are selected (harmonic progression) and connected (voice leading).
 The basic task in this project is to do voice leading given a harmonic progression, following the conventions and norms of tonal composers.
 This will require formulating the voice leading problem (rewards, state space/features) so that reinforcement strategies like value iteration can be applied.
 Once the problem has been properly translated, several reinforcement learning schemes can be applied and evaluated.

+We implement three models each designed to accomplish a slightly different task: a voicing model, a free model, and a melody harmonization model.

-## Problem simplifications
+## Voicing Model:
 1. Harmonic progression is provided, algorithm need only provide the voicings
-2. We consider only harmonic progressions in the key of C major of length 4
+2. We consider only harmonic progressions in the key of C major
 3. We restruct the range of each part

-4. We only consider triad chords without inversions
+## Free Model
+1. Algorithm provides the voicings as well as a chord progression
+2. We consider only harmonic progressions in the key of C major
+3. We restruct the range of each part

+## Melody Harmonizaton Model
+1. Algorithm is provided a melody.
+It picks chords (with proper voice leading) that fits the given input.

 ## To Do:
 1. Rule-breaking functions